Luke-Parkin/softend-assignment/README.md

 The database is hosted on <neon.tech>.
 This is quite slow but good enough for the demonstration.

 Using the free version of render.com does have drawbacks, primarily its speed and it's spin-down feature.
 Render spins down services after 15 minutes of no use.
 Since the service takes 2 minutes to start back up, this makes usage a bad experience.

-As such, as a workaround <https://console.cron-job.org> was used.
-Every 10 minutes it sends a get request to the dashboard page, keeping the service alive.

 <https://vercel.com> is also used, vercel.json stores the specific configuration from this, and uses the same build.sh as render.